GalenScott/Writing-Portfolio/samples/ZD-multistructure/escalation-and-next-steps.md

 ## What Happens After Setup

-Once your CEPI support page is configured:
+Once you [Customer] support page is configured:

-- Level Data will finalize your support form
+- [Company] will finalize your support form
 - Engineers will begin training and working tickets
 - You will receive a walkthrough of the support page